The PS5 continues to impress with its revolutionary controller, blazing-fast load times and huge library of exclusive games.

 Microsoft is aiming to make latency a thing of the past on Xbox Series X, with forward-thinking features such as Auto Low Latency Mode (ALLM), communication improvements to the Xbox controller, and Variable Refresh Rate (VRR) support taking advantage of TVs with HDMI 2.1 support.
 You can also set the resolution to 1440p if you're gaming on a monitor.

-The next Xbox is backwards compatible with the Xbox One’s supporting hardware accessories, so you don't have to rush out to buy new pads or a brand-new headset.
-The Xbox Series X controller, while familiar at a glance, includes new features, such as a dedicated share button and textured bumpers and triggers.
-It isn't as innovative as the DualSense controller - it operates exactly how the Xbox One controller did - but it's more accessible than ever thanks to its refined dimensions and improved ergonomics.
+Xbox Series X is backward compatible with the Xbox One’s accessories, so there's no need to rush out and buy new pads or a new headset.
+The Xbox Wireless Controller, while familiar at a glance, includes new features, such as a dedicated share button, plus textured bumpers and triggers.
+It isn't as innovative as the DualSense controller - it operates exactly how the Xbox One controller did - but it's more accessible than ever, thanks to its refined dimensions and improved ergonomics.

 Existing Xbox One games like Gears 5 have been enhanced to take full advantage of the Xbox Series X's power.
 And, if you’re a sucker for buying boxed games over making digital purchases, it comes with a physical disc drive.
-Just like the PS5, it will also be able to play 4K UHD Blu-ray discs.
+Just like the PS5, it can also play 4K UHD Blu-ray discs.

-The Xbox Series X also has some nifty new features like Smart Delivery, which will upgrade your game to the "best possible version" when they arrive in the future.
-So you can buy a game like the Cyberpunk 2077 for Xbox One, safe in the knowledge you'll get to play the souped-up version on the Xbox Series X at no additional cost.
+The Xbox Series X also has some nifty features like Smart Delivery, which will upgrade your game to the "best possible version" when they arrive in the future.
+So if you bought a game like Cyberpunk 2077 on Xbox One, Xbox One S, or Xbox One X, you were safe in the knowledge that you could play the souped-up version Xbox Series X once it dropped at no additional cost.

 Microsoft's new Xbox also has a feature called Quick Resume.
 It lets you suspend multiple games at a time, so you can start playing something else and then pick up where you left off in a previous title in a matter of seconds.
 It's super useful.